StatCan/aaw-developer-docs/docs/features/object-storage/s3proxy.md

 ![s3proxy deployment](s3proxy_controller.png)

+The S3Proxy application is deployed on an opt-in basis to reduce resource consumption in the cluster.
+The majority of users only require filesystem access to Azure blob storage, which is already provided by the [blob fuse CSI driver](blob-csi.md); it is only necessary to deploy this s3proxy application if users explicitly require an s3 interface to Azure blob storage.

+To enable s3proxy in a namespace, go to the [aaw-kubeflow-profiles](https://github.com/statcan/aaw-kubeflow-profiles) repository, go to the specific  `*.jsonnet` file that contains the profile definition, then wrap the profile definition in the `addS3` function.
+See [this example](https://github.com/StatCan/aaw-kubeflow-profiles/blob/main/profile-aaw-fc.jsonnet#L7) for a profile where both s3proxy and Gitea were added to the namespace.

+If the user profile has the label `s3.statcan.gc.ca/enabled: true`, then the s3proxy profiles controller will install an ArgoCD application, an nginx configmap, and an Istio virtual service into the user's namespace.
+The ArgoCD application deploys a number of resources to the user's namespace via jsonnet.
+The ArgoCD location watches the [/profiles-argocd-system/template/s3proxy location of the aaw-argocd-manifests repo](https://github.com/StatCan/aaw-argocd-manifests/tree/aaw-dev-cc-00/profiles-argocd-system/template/s3proxy) for changes to the `aaw-dev-cc-00` or `aaw-prod-cc-00` branches for the dev and prod deployments, respectively.

+**Note**: there are two network policies deployed by the per-namespace ArgoCD application (manifests can be found in the `application.jsonnet` file at the repo location linked above).
+These network policies are required in order to allow users to connect to the protected-b s3proxy instance from a noVNC protected-b notebook.

 # Feature Implementation

 The way users connect to the s3 explorer depends on whether they are working in an unclassified environment or a protected-b environment.
 In an unclassified environment, the architecture is as shown in the figure below.